Does your incentive program REALLY drive performance?

 I've talked about the value of incentives before, but it keeps coming to mind as I talk to senior executives who don't seem to have spent any time at all considering whether their incentive plans are working as intended … or whether they need to be revised.

 In some ways, it reminds me of the comment that Bloomberg attributed to Barney Frank, chairman of the House Financial Services Committee, during the $20 billion bonus scandals during the 2008-2009 financial meltdown.
-According to Bloomberg, this was his comment …

 “There should be a moratorium on bonuses.
 If nobody gave them, there wouldn't be a competitive aspect.”

 Leave it to a feckless Washington pol to conclude that the competitive spirit that fuels American enterprise should be eliminated.
 Sure, there were … and are … egregious excesses in executive compensation that are captured in headlines every day and are totally disconnected to performance.

 But, once we dispel the fantasy in which every executive has a beach house in Carmel with a yacht in a nearby marina, we realize that our revulsion at excessive compensation packages is not really their size (except maybe for a twinkle of covetousness).